wavefrontHQ/docs/pages/doc/kubernetes_troubleshooting.md

 Check the logs for errors:

-* To see the Wavefront Cluster logs, run:
+* To see the Wavefront cluster collector logs, run:

   ```
   kubectl logs deployment/wavefront-cluster-collector -n observability-system